Exclusive - Brazil central bank weighed ban on former BTG Pactual CEO Esteves

 After spending three weeks in prison, Esteves was released on house arrest last month pending trial.

-The investigation from a decade ago that could have derailed his banking career years earlier focussed on nearly $3.8 billion of trades between the bank, known then as Banco Pactual SA, Delaware-based Romanche Investment Corporation LLC.
+The investigation from a decade ago that could have derailed his banking career years earlier focused on nearly $3.8 billion (3 billion pounds) of trades between the bank, known then as Banco Pactual SA and Delaware-based Romanche Investment Corporation LLC.

 DELAWARE ENIGMA